git-cola/git-cola/docs/git-cola.rst

 The drag and drop payload will no longer contain local file URLs -- it will contain plain text that is amenable for use on a command-line.

-Note: if drag and drop is not working and you are using Wayland / Gnome then you may need to check whether you have ``QT_QPA_PLATFORM`` set in your environment to a value other than ``wayland``.
-Git Cola will set this value to ``wayland`` when Wayland is detected, but this setup is not performed if the ``QT_QPA_PLATFORM`` environment variable is already set.
+Note: if drag and drop is not working and you are on Wayland then you may need to ``export QT_QPA_PLATFORM=wayland`` in your environment.

 Actions
 -------